A Stream on “Contemplative Education”

 Special arrangements will be made with a local hotel for a limited number of rooms at a special conference rate.
 In addition, a number of special events will be organized: A pragmatic symposium (as organized in Ancient Athens but fine tuned to synchronous ethics), a special one-day educational island tour, a Mycanae and island of Poros visit, an Athens educational walking tour, an one-day visit to Delphi and an ancient Corinth and Cape Sounion visit.
 Details of the social program are available here.

-Please submit a 300-word abstract (email only) to: email@example.com, using the abstract submission form by the 21 January 2019 to: Dr. Patricia Morgan, Research Associate, The University of New South Wales (UNSW), Australia.
+Please submit an abstract (email only) to: firstname.lastname@example.org, using the abstract submission form by the 4 May 2020 to: Dr. Patricia Morgan, Research Associate, The University of New South Wales (UNSW), Australia.
 Abstracts should include the following: Title of Paper, Full Name (s), Affiliation, Current Position, an email address, and at least 3 keywords that best describe the subject of your submission.
 Decisions are reached within 4 weeks.

 The association was established in 1995 as an independent world association of Academics and Researchers.
 Its mission is to act as a forum where Academics and Researchers from all over the world can meet in Athens, in order to exchange ideas on their research, and to discuss future developments in their disciplines.